 Apple’s iOS 13 boasts a ton of great new features, like the mercifully dulled Dark Mode, the new Apple sign in, and lots more.
 But there’s one fresh option that might prove more useful than some of the others, and it’s the new “silence unknown callers” feature.

 The new feature essentially helps you block spam calls without having to block them one by one as they come in.
 That way, if the call is legitimate, you can simply check your voicemails later on and call back anyone that needs to be called back.
 Here’s how to enable iOS 13’s new call blocker:

 - Make sure you have iOS 13 by heading to the Settings app and tapping through to General > Software Update.
-If you don’t yet have iOS 13 and are fine dealing with the bugs in a beta, check out our guide on installing the iOS 13 public beta.

 - Head to the Settings app again, and tap on Phone.

 - Toggle on the Silence Unknown Callers toggle.